neVERberleRfellerER/FalloutNVLinuxLauncher/README.md

 $MODDATADIR/9500 BLEED
 $MODDATADIR/9800 JIP CCC
 $MODDATADIR/9850 MCM
+$MODDATADIR/9997 TTW321
-$MODDATADIR/9998 TTW321
+$MODDATADIR/9998 TTW32
-$MODDATADIR/9999 TTW32
+$MODDATADIR/9999 Fallout New Vegas
 ```

-These directories are merged directly to game root folder so put your mods into Data subdirectory, e.g.:
+Since these directories are jusr merge over each other, put your mods into Data subdirectory, e.g.:
 `$MODDATADIR/0005 UIO/Data`
 `$MODDATADIR/9998 TTW321/Data`
 This is to allow overwriting/merging of DLL files, for example:
 `$MODDATADIR/0002 native dlls/d3dx9_38.dll`
 and similar.
+It also makes possible to treat game as mod which simplifies script and makes case-sensitive conflict checking more robust.

 You can pick whatever ordering you want, but number prefixing is commonly used in world of UNIX-like systems for config ordering.